Danucas/finally_did_it/README.md

 ## Finally Did it

-A simple tool for checking your Project Tasks, and post a png image to your Twitter account
+A simple tool for checking your Project Tasks, and post the checker result to your Twitter account with a customizable message.

 ## Requirements
 - Holberton API key